 Cannabis can help to achieve better sleep by reducing nighttime cortisol, which the body produces when stressed.

-THC has also been shown to be effective at reducing rumination, promoting positive memories and lowering the intensity of negative experiences.
+THC may also reduce rumination, promote positive memories and lower the intensity of negative experiences.
 When appropriately used, THC has even been shown to change how we remember dreams and can help reduce the memory of traumatic events.
 This can of course be particularly beneficial for those living with PTSD.

 Finally, CBD and THC appear to be helpful in achieving restful sleep because of the way CBD and THC interact with the endocannabinoid system (which we’ll introduce in greater depth below).
 Notably, endocannabinoid messenger molecule levels appear to be cyclical and correlate with the time of day, which might contribute to cannabis's effectiveness in supporting sleep and wake cycles.